cqc-alec/qpr/qpr.md

 #### Hyperedges

-From my reading of the GGU proposal, the reason for hyperedges is to allow exactly the kinds of branches that D-nodes allow, but expressed in a slightly different way: a single hyperedge would connect an output port to all its possible destination ports.
-If that interpretation is correct then I think the difference is mainly one of interpretation.
+In the GGU proposal, hyperedges allow exactly the kinds of branches that D-nodes allow, but expressed in a slightly different way: a single hyperedge would connect an output port to all its possible destination ports.
+The difference seems to be mainly one of interpretation.

 #### Hierarchy